 A Glass Half Full

 Sima is a 31 year old woman who is from the Dalit ethnic group, one of the most marginalised ethnic groups in Nepal.
-As the eldest daughter of a large family she never went to school and her education often has had to take a backseat because she is responsible for all the household chores as well as caring for her family of 5, including a 5 month year old baby.
+As the eldest daughter of a large family she never went to school and her education often has had to take a backseat because she is responsible for all the household chores as well as caring for her family of 5, including a 5-month-old baby.

 Sima’s family don’t have access to clean drinking water and she must walk to a piped water source which is very far away.
 The water isn’t reliable as the pipes are thick with lime scale yet there is no other water source for her or her community.
 All the women of the households must walk miles then queue in line to receive water taking up a large portion of their day.